MarceloFRSilva/MarceloFRSilva.github.io/_posts/2020-03-05-bandit5-6-writeup.md

-Now, let's see the inhere folder's content and move inside it with the command cd
+Now, let's see the inhere folder's content and move inside it with the command cd: